 The AT Lab offers a variety of assistive technology hardware and software tools designed to meet the needs of students with various disabilities.
 The programs and equipment in the AT Lab provide tools and strategies to assist students whose disability may present challenges with reading, writing, memory, or organization.
 Some programs offered in our AT lab include:

 - Dancing Dots Music Braille Translator

 We offer a variety of miscellaneous assistive technology apps, plug-ins, and downloads, such as:

 - Bookshare.org Readers

 - Mac Speech and Dictate

-AccessAbility Services has a LiveScribe Smartpen for demo purposes only.
-We offer short-term equipment loans for students who would like to try specific AT hardware.
-This equipment includes a PC laptop, a stand microphone, and a rollerball mouse.
+AccessAbility Services offers demos and short-term equipment loans for students who would like to try specific AT hardware.
+This hardware includes:

-If you would like to access the AT Lab or learn more about how these tools might be helpful to your individual learning needs, please contact our Technology Access Coordinator, Emily Dean to schedule an appointment.
-She can be reached by phone at 413-538-2524 or by email at firstname.lastname@example.org.
+If you would like to request access the AT Lab as an accommodation or learn more about how these tools might meet your individual learning needs, please contact our Technology Access Coordinator to schedule an appointment. at 413-538-2634 or by emailing email@example.com

-Please see below for instructional videos on how to access features in Kurzweil, Read & Write Gold, and Dragon Naturally Speaking.
+Please see below for instructional videos on how to access features in Kurzweil, Read & Write, and Dragon Naturally Speaking.